2017 St. Louis Cardinals season: Regular season summary

-Manager Mike Matheny made the speculation official on March 19: Michael Wacha would join Carlos Martinez, Adam Wainwright, Lance Lynn, and Mike Leake in an all-righty rotation.
+Manager Mike Matheny made the speculation official on March 19: Michael Wacha would join Carlos Martínez, Adam Wainwright, Lance Lynn, and Mike Leake in an all-righty rotation.
 Wacha entered Spring Training without a confirmed rotation spot.
 He had posted a 2.65 ERA and 1.24 WHIP over five starts.
 Wacha had struck out 15 and walked four over 17 innings.
 He had two spring starts remaining.
 The Cards had yet to reveal how they will order the five to begin the season, or who would start the team's season opener in two weeks.

-On March 22, manager Matheny decided the Opening Night starter would be Carlos Martinez, his first opening day start.
+On March 22, manager Matheny decided the Opening Night starter would be Carlos Martínez, his first opening day start.
 At 25, he was the youngest pitcher to draw an Opening Day start for the Cards since Joe Magrane in 1989.
 Martinez was opposed by the Chicago Cubs' Jon Lester in the nationally televised game from Busch Stadium.
 He signed a five-year, $51 million contract with the team in January.
 He was St. Louis' top starter in 2016, going 16–9, with a 3.04 ERA and 174 strikeouts in a career-high 195.1 innings.
 Adam Wainwright started the second game on April 4.

 It was announced that the Cardinals and Pittsburgh Pirates would be the latest MLB teams to play a game in historic Williamsport, Pennsylvania, site of the annual Little League World Series, at BB&T Ballpark at Historic Bowman Field, home of the Williamsport Crosscutters, a Philadelphia Phillies affiliate in the short-season (New York-Penn League).
 The stadium has an official seating capacity of 2,366.
 They would play on Sunday, August 20, with Pittsburgh as the home team.
 It would be televised by ESPN as its weekly Sunday Night Baseball game.
 Outfielder Randal Grichuk played (and pitched) for the Lamar Little League team that reached the World Series in 2003 and 2004.